What is the best way to prepare for the Medical College Admission Test® (MCAT® Exam)?

 - Find out if you are eligible for the Association of American Medical Colleges Fee Assistance Program.
 The benefits include fee waivers for test preparation products and discounted registration fees.

-- Review the What’s on the MCAT Content Outline to learn about the foundational concepts, content categories, skills, and disciplines you are responsible for knowing on the MCAT exam and revisit it frequently during coursework.
+- Review the What's on the MCAT Exam resources to learn about the foundational concepts, content categories, skills, and disciplines you are responsible for knowing on the MCAT exam and revisit it frequently during coursework.

 - Discuss topics like when to register for the MCAT and how to prepare with a prehealth advisor.
 Students without access to a prehealth advisor can use the Find-an-Advisor service from National Association of Advisors for the Health Professions (NAAHP).